 On Monday, U.S. Navy Commander William Marks told CNN from the search operation that the failure of Ocean Shield’s pinger locator to find the signals again – more than a day since the last reception sparked optimism – had led him to become “more and more cautious.”

 The Ocean Shield and its towed pinger locator continued Tuesday to search the area where it had detected the signals.
 If they do hear it again, searchers would send out a Bluefin-21 autonomous underwater vehicle with a more accurate sonar and possibly a camera for mapping the ocean floor, Leavy said.

 “At the moment that’s not deployed,” he told reporters.
 “The focus is on trying to reacquire the acoustic signal that they had.”

 Meanwhile, the website MarineTraffic.com indicated Monday that three ships were searching a spot farther south, where the Haixun 01, a Chinese patrol boat, reported having detected pulse signals on Saturday.

 Another Chinese vessel and the HMS Echo of Britain’s Royal Navy joined the Haixun 01 in the area, according to the website, which has been reliable in reporting the movements of search vessels.

 Officials had said they would send additional resources to help the Haixun 01 try to find the source of pulse signals it detected on the same 37.5 kHz frequency used by airplane recorders.

-Houston, a retired Australian Air chief marshal who is chief coordinator of Joint Agency Coordination Centre, warned against expecting a quick resolution.
+Houston, a retired Australian Air chief marshal who is chief coordinator of the Joint Agency Coordination Centre, warned against expecting a quick resolution.

 “It could take some days before the information is available to establish whether these detections can be confirmed as being from MH370,” he said.
 “In very deep oceanic water, nothing happens fast.”